Polio: Two out of three strains 'eradicated' | DW | 24.10.2019

 The type three wild polio virus has been eradicated, the World Health Organization (WHO) said Thursday as it celebrated the development as a "historic achievement for humanity" on World Polio Day.

 The Global Commission for the Certification of Poliomyelitis Eradication, an expert panel, confirmed the eradication leaves one strain in transmission, the wild polio virus type one.
-Type two had been eliminated in 2015.
+Type two was eliminated in 2015.

 "The eradication of wild polio virus type three is a major milestone towards a polio-free world, but we cannot relax," said Matshidiso Moeti, the WHO regional director for Africa.
 In unvaccinated populations, polio viruses can spread quickly.